soundpress/RulesOfNYC/docs/c13/index.rst

 .. list-table::
     :header-rows: 1

     * -
       - Dry
       - Wet
     * - Cross Direction of Paper(Single-ply or Multi-ply)
       - 34.0 lbs./in. width
       - 9.0 lbs./in. width
-    * - Cross Direction Plus MachineDirection of Paper (Single-plyor Multi-ply)
+    * - Cross Direction Plus Machine Direction of Paper(Single-ply or Multi-ply)
       - 95.0 lbs./in. width
       - Not specified
 ~